Beichen-Ma/Beichen-Ma/README.md

 I am Beichen Ma, a graduate student at [Cornell University](https://www.cornell.edu/) and [Cornell Tech](https://tech.cornell.edu/).
 Currently, I work as a LLM research scientist intern at [Genies](https://genies.com/).
 My interests primarily focus on machine learning system.

 <!-- Currently, I am actively seeking **2024 summer internship** opportunities in both the United States and China. -->
-**I will graduate in May 2025 and am actively seeking NG opportunities related to LLM.**
+**I will graduate in May 2025 and am actively seeking NG opportunities related to LLM, MLSys.**

 Find me on:
 - [LinkedIn](https://www.linkedin.com/in/beichen-ma/)